medimarket.com logo

 information Important information

 The MoVeS OxyCycle 3 pedal trainer is a CE-marked device classified in the fitness/rehabilitation category, for home use.
 The information in this description is general and does not replace medical or physiotherapy advice.
-The exact rehabilitation program (duration, cadence, mode, direction, resistance) should always be based on an individual assessment by your treating physician, neurologist, orthopedist, or physiotherapist.
+The exact rehabilitation programme (duration, cadence, mode, direction, resistance) should always be based on an individual assessment by your treating physician, neurologist, orthopaedic specialist, or physiotherapist.

 The product is marketed in accordance with the EU Medical Device Regulation (MDR).
 The scientific references cited support the principle of active-passive ergometers; specific use always requires individual medical assessment.